Mobile Device Acceptable Use Policy

 3. IT will support the connection of mobile devices to corporate resources.
 On personally owned devices, IT will not support hardware issues or non-approved applications.

-2. The end user agrees to immediately report to Medaille College’s IT department any incident or suspected incidents of unauthorized data access, data loss, and/or disclosure of company resources, databases, networks, etc.
+2. The end user agrees to immediately report to Medaille University’s IT department any incident or suspected incidents of unauthorized data access, data loss, and/or disclosure of company resources, databases, networks, etc.

-3. Any questions relating to this policy should be directed to the Medaille College Helpdesk at email@example.com.
+3. Any questions relating to this policy should be directed to the Medaille University Helpdesk at email@example.com.
 A copy of this policy, and related policies and procedures, can be found http:/it.medaille.edu/policies.